crowsonkb/k-diffusion/README.md

     ```

     If not specified, all levels of the hierarchy except for the highest use neighborhood attention with 64 dim heads and a 7x7 kernel.
 The highest level uses global attention with 64 dim heads.
 So the token count at every level but the highest can be very large.

+1. As a fallback if you or your users cannot use NATTEN, you can also train a model with [shifted window attention](https://arxiv.org/abs/2103.14030) at the low levels of the hierarchy.
+Shifted window attention does not perform as well as neighborhood attention and it is slower to train and inference, but it does not require custom CUDA kernels.
+Specify it like:

+    ```json
+    "self_attns": [
+        {"type": "shifted-window", "d_head": 64, "window_size": 8},
+        {"type": "shifted-window", "d_head": 64, "window_size": 8},
+        {"type": "global", "d_head": 64},
+    ]
+    ```

+    The window size at each level must evenly divide the image size at that level.
+Models trained with one attention type must be fine-tuned to be used with a different type.

+1. FP16 training with this model type is unstable.
+It is recommended to use BF16 (`--mixed-precision bf16`) or FP32.

 ## Installation